Discover the Grand Canyon

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

-The mighty Colorado River is like a true natural artist who patiently, century after century created an artistic masterpiece called the Grand Canyon.
-You simply cannot get bored with this artwork colored with red pastel tones, and from the many viewpoints, you can enjoy the fantastic views of this deep gorge.
+The mighty Colorado River, a true natural artist, has patiently created over centuries an artistic masterpiece called the Grand Canyon.
+This artwork, colored with red pastel tones, never ceases to amaze, offering fantastic views of the deep gorge from its many viewpoints.
 It is deservedly considered one of the seven world wonders.

 The Grand Canyon is an enormous national park in the northwest of the state of Arizona.
-The National Park has a length comparable to the distance from Amsterdam to Paris, and at the widest point, the gap is almost 29 kilometers (18 miles).
-The source of the Colorado river is at an altitude of 3,000 meters (984 ft).
+The National Park spans a length comparable to the distance from Amsterdam to Paris, and at the widest point, the gap is almost 29 kilometers (18 miles).
+The Colorado River originates at an altitude of 3,000 meters (9,842 ft).
 Due to the power of this rapidly flowing river, a long, deep, and large gorge developed very gradually and was called the Grand Canyon.

-Besides more than 1,500 plant species and 40 species of reptiles, it is the territory of more than 300 bird species such as the hawk and the condor.
-Also, more than 70 mammals such as the common mule deer, the gaff, the coyote, lynx, and the extremely rare puma live here.
+In addition to over 1,500 plant species and 40 reptile species, the canyon is home to over 300 bird species, including hawks and condors.
+Also, more than 70 mammals such as the common mule deer, bighorn sheep, the coyote, lynx, and the extremely rare puma live here.

-You have the opportunity to descend into the Canyon, but this requires good preparation due to the depth and heat.
-In addition, it is also possible to walk on the Grand Canyon Skywalk, a glass platform that hangs 1,200 meters (3937 ft) above the ground.
+Descending into the Canyon is possible, but it requires thorough preparation because of its depth and the heat.
+Additionally, visitors can walk on the Grand Canyon Skywalk, a glass platform suspended 1,200 meters (3,937 ft) above the ground.
 The Grand Canyon in Arizona is at its most elegant at sunrise and sunset.
 Then a beautiful play of colors unfolds before your eyes.

-From the south side of the gorge, the view is the most beautiful.
-As a result, the South Rim attracts the biggest number of visitors.
+The view from the south side of the gorge is the most spectacular.
+As a result, the South Rim attracts the largest number of visitors.
 This side also forms a good starting point for a trip through the park through the nearby Grand Canyon Village.
 Several lodges, restaurants, and the visitor center are located in this village.
 The north side is higher, less colorful, and denser than the south side.
 Moreover, this side of the Grand Canyon can only be visited from mid-May to mid-October.
 However, we do recommend visiting the North Rim.
 It is much quieter to enjoy the layered landscape with its red-orange rocks.
 According to some real America fans, this is the best area that the Canyon has to offer.

 Where to stay